MaosenPeng1/LBCNet/README.md

 For Windows users, ensure that Python is added to the system PATH during installation.
 If you encounter any issues, refer to the [official Python documentation](https://docs.python.org/3/using/windows.html) for troubleshooting.

-## Installing and Configuring Reticulate in R
+## First-Time Setup: Installing and Configuring Reticulate in R

-LBCNet uses the `reticulate` package to interface between R and Python.
-To install `reticulate`, run the following command in R:
+LBCNet uses the reticulate package to interface between R and Python.
+The first time you use LBCNet, you must set up reticulate and configure Python.
+Once the setup is complete, you won’t need to configure it every time.

+### 1. Install `reticulate` in R

+If you haven’t installed reticulate yet, run:
 ```r
 install.packages("reticulate")
 ```
 For detailed installation and setup instructions, visit the [Reticulate Documentation](https://rstudio.github.io/reticulate/).

+### 2. Verify Python Installation in R

-After installing `reticulate`, load the package and check the current Python configuration:
+After installing `reticulate`, load it and check which Python version is detected:

 ```r
 library(reticulate)